aolunuga/opproject/readme_open.txt

 Using the Demo Data
 -------------------

+If you selected to load the demo data in the configuration wizard you can use it now as follows.

 Log in as test user "cs" for a German user interface, or as "tw" for English.
 Neither one of the test users has a password set.
 In order to gain administrative access, you have to log in as user "administrator"; note that